 Aside from her musical career, Allen has also hosted her own BBC Three television series, titled Lily Allen and Friends.
 Throughout the season, she was joined by performers including Joanna Page, James Corden and Danny Dyer.

-In 2021, Allen will make her professional stage debut in 2:22 - A Ghost Story at the Noel Coward Theatre.
-Danny Robins' play will see Allen play a young woman that’s convinced ghosts inhabit her new home.
-Allen will star alongside Julia Chan, Hadley Fraser and Jake Wood.
-2:22 - A Ghost Story is at the Noel Coward Theatre from 3 August - 16 October.
+In 2021, Allen made her professional stage debut in 2:22 - A Ghost Story at the Noel Coward Theatre.
+Danny Robins' play saw Allen play a young woman that’s convinced ghosts inhabit her new home.
+Allen starred alongside Julia Chan, Hadley Fraser and Jake Wood.